 How Effective Leadership Empowers Employees and Affects Change

-How do you ensure that everyone in your organization is not only reading the same book but on the same page?
 Clearly communicate your vision and expectations, and implement strategies that always align with your goals.
-When it comes to workforce management that includes several components:
+When it comes to workforce management, that includes several components:

 • Build cohesive teams: Achieving the right chemistry and balance of skills instills trust and creates strong relationships.
 Because members of cohesive teams look out for each other and work as a unit, they often are better able to communicate, innovate, and quickly mobilize when it comes to new projects and initiatives.